activist-org/activist/STYLEGUIDE.md

 }>();
 ```

+- Type assignments should be lower case, so `string` instead of `String`
 - Please also use `withDefault` when types require [default values](https://vuejs.org/guide/typescript/composition-api.html#props-default-values)

 See [Vue and TypeScript docs](https://vuejs.org/guide/typescript/composition-api.html#typing-component-props) for more information about typing component props.